rachel-labri-tipton/sei-project-1-tetris/readme.md

 ```

-and then called the function within keyControls(e), which moves the pieces and calls the sound function on keyUp.
+I then passed these functions into a keyControls() function which moves the pieces and calls the sound function on keyUp.
 I didn't know about keyCodes, so that was an interesting discovery during this project.

 ```
 function keyControls(e) {
   if (e.keyCode === 37) {
     moveLeft()